Let’s have a real discussion about some of the struggles of pastors wives.

 In my case, my husband was, indeed, a pastor when I married him.

 For many pastor’s wives, that’s not the case.
-In the end, I think pastor’s wives in this scenario have more struggle than I did.
-At least I had some sort of an idea what I was getting into.
+In the end, I think pastor’s wives in this scenario have more struggles than I did.
+At least I had some sort of idea of what I was getting into.